balopat/hpstr-jekyll-theme/_posts/2015-12-23-Hacking-up-a-testing-environment-for-jepsen-and-influxdb.md

 `run: open server: open meta store: too many peers; influxdb v0.9.0 is limited to 3 nodes in a cluster`

+I removed the two extra nodes and continued the testing with three nodes.
+Sigh.
+All that time spent on getting five worker threads!!

 ### 3.4 The node order changes from test run to test run